wrobelda/tt-rss-docker-compose/README.md

 You're interested in ``docker-compose.yml`` stored in root directory, as opposed to ``src``.

-Latter directory is used to build images for publishing on Docker Hub.
-Use it if you want to build your own containers.

 #### Edit configuration files

-Configuration is done primarily through the [environment](https://git.tt-rss.org/fox/ttrss-docker-compose/wiki#how-do-i-set-global-configuration-options).
+Configuration is done primarily through the [environment](https://git.tt-rss.org/fox/ttrss-docker-compose.wiki.git/tree/Home.md#how-do-i-set-global-configuration-options).
 Copy ``.env-dist`` to ``.env`` and edit any relevant variables you need changed.

 You will likely have to change ``TTRSS_SELF_URL_PATH`` which should equal fully qualified tt-rss URL as seen when opening it in your web browser.
 If this field is set incorrectly, you will